 Luke was on his family’s farm when approached by soldiers, one of them riding a horse that had thrown a shoe.
 The young boy had fired up the forge and crafted a shoe that he fitted to the horse, allowing its rider to proceed to the battle.
 In his telling of it in the book Boys’ Heroes he wrote:

 “One of the horsemen tarried a minute, and said, “Boy, no ten men who left you today have served your country as you have.
 It is Colonel Warner.”

 The story was used for years to show young people how great service could emerge from unexpected places.

 The reality, however, was a bit different.
-Seth Warner had left the soldiers under his command at Manchester in case the fighting turned in that direction.
+Seth Warner had left the soldiers under his command at Manchester, Vt., in case the fighting turned in that direction.
 He had ridden on with Stark because of his knowledge of the countryside.
-He had summoned his men expecting they would be needed.
+Then he summoned his men expecting they would be needed.

 When it appeared the British had lost, Warner’s men were well on their way and might well have arrived in time to join a victory celebration.
 But as it turned out, they arrived in time to win the battle themselves.

 Today, August 16 is a state holiday in Vermont, Bennington Battle Day.

 Images: Statue of Seth Warner By Jkb24 – Own work, CC BY-SA 4.0, https://en.wikipedia.org/w/index.php?curid=61464961.
 Illustration of blacksmith’s forge from Grandfather’s Stories by John Johonnet.
 Battle of Bennington Monument By King of Hearts – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=111044817.

 This story last updated in 2023.